 Trauma

-Ligament tears, fractures, cord contusion, or epidural hematomas.
+Assesses ligament tears, fractures, contusions of the spinal cord and epidural hematomas.

 Infections